sample-usr/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 Death's reality struck him as completely foreign, something for which his intellect had left him utterly unprepared.
-But Kitty's divine ignorance—her natural, unthinking compassion— took control of circumstances that seemed utterly chaotic to him.
+But Kitty's divine ignorance—her natural, unthinking compassion— took control of circumstances that seemed so chaotic to him.
 Her grace illuminated what his reasoning could not: that sometimes "living" life is the only reasonable thing to do.

-Being at the precipice of this clear subjective truth, but lost finding any purpose to his life, he is drawn to the idea of God, either divine incarnate or the human calculus to instil meaning in the meaningless
+Being at the precipice of this clear subjective truth, but lost at finding any purpose to his life, he is drawn to the idea of God, either divine incarnate or the human calculus to instil meaning in the meaningless.

 > To live not for one's own needs but for God.
 For what God?
 For God.
 And could anything more meaningless be said than what he said?
 > But of course, there is the rejection,